-Hop on any social media platform and you'll notice how small the world has become, shrinking by the minute.
-Succeeding in any aspect of life — school, business, relationships, personal development — means you'll have to interact with people, ideas, and values from across the planet.
+Hop on any social media platform and you'll notice how small the world has become.
+It's shrinking by the minute.
+Succeeding in any aspect of life, including school, business, and relationships means you'll have to interact with people and ideas from across the planet.

-When asked about personal growth, here's how respondents said their study-abroad experience impacted them:
+When asked about personal growth, here's how IES respondents said their study-abroad experience impacted them:

-- Better understanding of their own values and biases (98%)
+- A better understanding of their own values and biases (98%)

 - Increased maturity (97%)